csc-training/hybrid-openmp-mpi/mandelbrot/README.md

 Files [tasks/c/mandelbrot.c](c/mandelbrot.c) and
 [tasks/c/mandelbrot.F90](fortran/mandelbrot.F90) contain recursive
 implementation for calculating the Mandelbrot fractal, which can be parallelized dynamically with OpenMP tasks.
-Insert missing pragmas for parallelizing the code (look for TODOs in the source code), and investigate the scalability with varying number of threads.
+Insert missing directives for parallelizing the code (look for TODOs in the source code), and investigate the scalability with varying number of threads.